 “Mrs. Cratchit kissed him, his daughters kissed him, the two young Cratchits kissed him, and Peter and himself shook hands.
 Spirit of Tiny Tim, thy childish essence was from God!”10

-When the spirit shows Scrooge his own tombstone in a neglected cemetery plot the old Scrooge becomes the new Scrooge.
+When the spirit shows Scrooge his own tombstone in a neglected cemetery plot he becomes the new Scrooge.
 He finally gets it!
 He’s learned that to avoid Jacob Marley’s fate, he must recognize and appreciate what the Christmas season is all about, and (as all Christians should), celebrate it year round:

 “I will honor Christmas in my heart, and try to keep it all the year.
 I will live in the Past, Present, and the Future.
 The spirits of all Three shall strive within me [a very possible reference to the Holy Trinity].
 I will not shut out the lessons that they teach.
 Oh, tell me I may sponge away the writing on this stone!”11